ndd21/PHYS281/docs/demo-error-checking.md

         # try converting x to a complex number type
         complex(x)
     except ValueError:  # "catch" if this raises a ValueError
-        # print a message but don't exit
+        # print a message but don't fail
         print("Please give me a number not a {}".format(type(x))) return